Lemon Tea Cakes

 Add in the vanilla, egg, milk, lemon juice and lemon zest.
 Mix until smooth.

-In another large bowl, sift the flour, baking powder, baking soda and salt together.
+Combine the dry ingredients.
+Sift the flour, baking powder, baking soda and salt together in a separate large bowl.
 Whisk until combined.

-Fold dry ingredients into the wet ingredients and continue mixing with the hand or stand mixer until just combined.
+Fold dry ingredients into the wet ingredients.
+Continue mixing with the hand or stand mixer until just combined.

 A girl touches lemon sugar cookies as they cool on wire racks

 Stretch a long piece of plastic wrap out on the countertop.
 Scoop the cookie dough into it, and carefully wrap the plastic around it.
-Press into a round shape.
+Press into a round.
 (This will help you when you’re rolling it out later.)

 A man and a girl decorate Soft Lemon Tea Cakes in a kitchen